 COMMITTEE ON EMINENT DOMAIN AND TAX CERTIORARI

-Chair(s): Stephanie Lamarque and Mark McNamara
+Chair(s): Mark McNamara

 The Committee On Eminent Domain And Tax Certiorari updates members on changes in the law and procedures in the fields.
 The committee invites guest speakers to meetings and produces periodic CLE seminars for Bar members.